 The LOADING BAY rack holds fourteen (14) POWER CELLS and enables teams and REFEREES to count POWER CELLS in an ALLIANCE STATION.
-An ALLIANCE holding the fifteenth POWER CELL is not in violation of H10.

 H10 means that POWER CELLS may neither be stored in the CORRAL during the MATCH nor are they required to contact the LOADING BAY rack before entering the FIELD.